 Author’s Note: Since this article has caused some controversy, it is worth noting that nowhere in its contents are eugenics, race, inferiority or superiority mentioned.
 It is merely an examination of difference, and why those differences should be understood and celebrated.

 Not many people have the good luck to be born in Ireland.
-I am one of them.
-More than that, I had the good fortune to be born just a few years before the turn of the millennium.
-All I ever knew as a child was an era of prosperity in a modern civilised country with one of the highest qualities of life in the world.
-The rest of the world was a faraway concept with no bearing on life on the Emerald Isle.
+More than that, most of us have had the good fortune to be born in years of growth and prosperity.
+Our youth has only ever known an era of progress in a modern civilised country with one of the highest qualities of life in the world.
+The rest of the world can seem a faraway concept with little bearing on life in Ireland.

 As a people we don’t appreciate how unique and rare a nation like Ireland is in this world.
-We live in an orderly country, with a mostly competent administration, and share it with other fellow Irishmen and women who are a good natured and fair people.
+We live in an orderly country, with a mostly competent administration, and share it with good natured and fair people.
 It is all too easy to take these things for granted.
-It is precisely why Westerners like ourselves should take some time to travel in the Second and Third Worlds, or at least read the accounts of those who have.
+It is precisely why Westerners like ourselves should take some time to travel beyond the developed world, or at least read the accounts of those who have.

-It is true that we have our problems, I’ll be the first to admit that.
-Indeed we can all remember the 2008 crash and the years that followed, with great increases in unemployment, poverty, crime and all the social problems that came with them.
+It is true that we have our problems.
+We can all remember the 2008 crash and the years that followed, with great increases in unemployment, poverty, crime and all the social problems that came with them.
 Even now a homelessness crisis wracks the country, while hardworking people can barely afford a roof over their heads.

 But compared to the world at large, our island is a paradise.